KS3 Curriculum

 learning experiences designed to support, strengthen, and develop their abilities within and across The Four Purposes.

-YEAR 8 During Year 8 pupils continue to explore The Four Purposes through considering the question “What role do the Expressive Arts play in cultures throughout the world?”.
-Pupils explore The Blues, Latin American and African music both practically in groups and using specialist music software on the computer.
+YEAR 8 During Year 8 students continue to explore The Four Purposes through considering the question “What role do the Expressive Arts play in cultures throughout the world?”.
+Students explore The Blues, Latin American and African music both practically in groups and using specialist music software on the computer.

 PE

 The PE Department has a large range of facilities that are used in lessons and for extracurricular activities.
-This includes 2 teaching classrooms, 2 gymnasiums, the playing field, the netball courts and a mutli-use games area.
+This includes 2 teaching classrooms, 2 gymnasiums, the playing field, the netball courts and a multi-use games area.
 We also have access to facilities at The Flash such as the astroturf pitch, swimming pool and sports hall.
 We have also recently had a complete refurbishment of our changing rooms and toilet areas.
-Throughout a pupil’s time here at Welshpool High School, they will get the opportunity to use all of our fantastic facilities and we hope that every pupil will find at least one activity that they can pursue when they progress into adulthood, in order to live a healthy and active lifestyle.
+Throughout a student’s time here at Welshpool High School, they will get the opportunity to use all of our fantastic facilities, and we hope that every student will find at least one activity that they can pursue when they progress into adulthood, in order to live a healthy and active lifestyle.

 Students are set for most of their physical education lessons.
-Pupils will partake in a range of activities that can be grouped into the following areas; health and well-being activities, creative activities, adventurous activities and also competitive activities.
-Pupils will follow various themes as they move through Key Stage 3, for example in Year 7 they will learn about what it means to be fit and healthy, in conjunction with work done in their hospitality and catering lessons.
+Students will partake in a range of activities that can be grouped into the following areas; health and well-being activities, creative activities, adventurous activities and competitive activities.
+Students will follow various themes as they move through Key Stage 3, for example in Year 7 they will learn about what it means to be fit and healthy, in conjunction with work done in their hospitality and catering lessons.

 RVE (Religion, Values and Ethics)